-Lalande Personal Injury Lawyers are Hamilton lawyers that specialize in negligence cases that cause victim injuries and losses.
+Lalande Personal Injury Lawyers specialize in negligence cases that cause victim injuries and losses.
 Negligence cases are cases which involve civil wrongs – meaning that a person or company has caused foreseeable harm or injury to you or your property.
 If you have been hurt because of someone else’s negligence you may be entitled to compensation for your losses, both economic and non-economic.

 From non-economic perspective, you may be entitled to compensation for your pain and suffering, your loss of enjoyment of life and loss of amenities.
 You may also be entitled to compensation for future health care expenses and health care costs and requirements that OHIP does not cover – such as wheelchairs, lifts or full time attendant care if you suffered a major injury such as a spinal cord injury.